4paradigm/OpenMLDB/docs/en/tutorial/standalone_use.md

 CREATE TABLE demo_table1(c1 string, c2 int, c3 bigint, c4 float, c5 double, c6 timestamp, c7 date);
 ```

-### 2. Data Preparation
+### Step 2: Data Preparation

 Import the sample data previously downloaded as training data for both offline and online feature computations.

 It's important to note that in the standalone version, table data is not segregated for offline and online usage.
 Thus, the same table is employed for both offline and online feature computations.
 Alternatively, you have the option to manually import different data for offline and online use, resulting in the creation of two separate tables.
 However, for simplicity, this tutorial employs the same data for both offline and online computations in the standalone version.

-Execute the subsequent command to import the data:
+Execute the following command to import data:

 ```sql
 LOAD DATA INFILE 'data/data.csv' INTO TABLE demo_table1;